vishvAsa/mahAbhAratam/vyAsaH/goraxapura-pAThaH/hindy-anuvAdaH/13_anushAsanaparva/01_dAna-dharma-parva/149_viShNu-sahasra-nAma-stotram/TIkA/parAshara-bhaTTaH/upodghAtaH.md

 <details><summary>English</summary>

-Sri Vaisampayana said : (1) Having heard all the dharmas in their entirety (without anything being left out) and all other purificatory acts, Yudhishthira addressed again Santanu's son (Bhishma) as follows: Here 'dharmas' means all those acts which are many and of the form of Raja-dharma (the duties of kings) , Moksha-dharma (the way to salvation) and Dana- dharma (the duty of charity), which are prescribed by injunct- ions contained in Sruti, Smriti, etc., as leading to worldly and heavenly' benefits as well as to eternal salvation.
+Sri Vaisampayana said : (1) Having heard all the dharmas in their entirety (without anything being left out) and all other purificatory acts, Yudhishthira addressed again Santanu's son (Bhishma) as follows: Here 'dharmas' means all those acts which are many and of the form of Raja-dharma (the duties of kings) , Moksha-dharma (the way to salvation) and Danadharma (the duty of charity), which are prescribed by injunctions contained in Sruti, Smriti, etc., as leading to worldly and heavenly' benefits as well as to eternal salvation.
 In entirety - completely to the extent to which it extends.
 Purificatory acts:- such as penance, pilgrimage to holy places.
-All - everything connected with them - i.e., the benefits to be derived by performing them, their divisions and their charact- eristics and those who have the qualification to perform them.
+All - everything connected with them - i.e., the benefits to be derived by performing them, their divisions and their characteristics and those who have the qualification to perform them.
 Yudhishthira - himself the son of the god of dharma.
 The son of Santanu - Bhishma is the son of Santanu by Ganga and is thus of illustrious birth.
 Addressed again - The question is put to learn what exactly is considered by Bhishma as the most beneficial.

 In fact, that is known from the nature of the question put later on, "What is the dharma which is considered by you to be the best of all dharmas?. "